During the pandemic, “immodest” or ungrateful receiving by the poor has been strongly denounced both by the state and middle-class donors.

 Women in Rakhine state are doubly jeopardised when the threat of COVID-19 intersects with war.

-Technological solutions like TraceTogether will only work effectively to protect us from this and future pandemics when people believe it’s there to help them.
+Technological solutions like TraceTogether will only effectively if people believe it’s there to help them.

 Who gets to be categorized as vulnerable and receive much-needed economic assistance?

 History lessons on epidemic disease monitoring systems from the League of Nations' Singapore Bureau.